ProjectAdam95/ReadMe-Generator101/ReadMe.md

 Features include:
-- Generates a structured high-quality, professional test_README.md is generated with the title of my project and sections entitled Description..
+- Generates a structured high-quality, professional test_README.md with a Title, D escription, Installtion, Usage, Contribution, Test and Licence.
 - Allows users to input project details through a series of prompts.
-- Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions are displayed as sections on the generated ReadMe file called "test_README.md"
+- Title, Description, Installation, Usage, License, Contributing, Tests, and Questions are displayed as sections on the generated ReadMe file called "test_README.md"
 - A license of choice will be shown as a badge on the top of the ReadMe that adds visual appeal to the readme generated.
 - Clicking on the sections of the ReadMe under the title "Index" will take you to the corresponding section of choice when clicked.
 - Licence choice of (MIT, Apache 2.0, BSD 3), and no license are available.
 More can be added as per user request.